×

 Example:

-Situational simulations immerse courtroom teams in a high volume docket day.
+Prepare teams for pressure before it shows up in case flow, record accuracy, or public access.
 Participants make time limited decisions about queue management, overflow rooms, and audiovisual setup.
 The simulation shows the consequences of these choices on wait times and rework and generates a post session checklist.

 Upskilling Modules